owncloud/ocis/services/storage-users/README.md

 ocis storage-users uploads sessions --processing=false --has-virus=false --restart
 ```

-IMPOTANT: `list` and `clean` commands are deprecated.
+IMPORTANT: `list` and `clean` commands are deprecated.
 Do not use them.

 ```bash
 # deprecated